tailor-platform/frontend-packages/packages/oidc-client/README.md

     },
   },
   (request, event) => {
-    // Add another middleware here if you want to chain more },
+    // Add middlewares here if you want to chain more of them },
 );